 - The qualified candidates are selected on the basis of total marks secured by them in the Written Examination and the Personality Test.

-- The final allocation/selection will be made as per number of vacancies available.
+- The final allocation/selection will be made as per the number of vacancies available.